GiveawayDispenser/Twitch-Giveaway-Raffle-Bot/README.md

 #### Overflow
 - Users retain any excess currency after winning a giveaway.
 As an example, a user has 220 currency, and wins a giveaway.
 Only 100 of that was actually used to win the giveaway (to make your minimum roll the same as the maximum roll - 1000-1000).
 With overflow ON, this user would end up with 120 currency after winning.
 With overflow OFF, this user would end up with 0 currency after winning.

+#### Winner cooldown
+- Prevents winners from entering/winning multiple raffles in a row.
+Setting this to 1 makes it so no one can win back to back giveaways.

 #### Tiered or Untiered Subluck
 - Subluck is enabled by default and can be set per tier level (1, 2 or 3).
 Think of this as permanent currency that can be used every time you enter a giveaway.
 Default is 30, 35, 40.